json-schema-org/understanding-json-schema/source/conventions.rst

 the same format.
 At the beginning of each example is a short JSON schema, illustrating a particular principle, followed by short JSON snippets that are either valid or invalid against that schema.
-Valid examples are in green, with a checkmark in the right-hand margin.
-Invalid examples are in red, with a cross in the right-hand margin.
+Valid examples are in green, with a checkmark.
+Invalid examples are in red, with a cross.
 Often there are comments in between to explain we something is or isn't valid.

 .. note::
     These examples are tested automatically whenever the document is